viniazvd/vue-coe-image/README.md

 <br>

 **A Note on Performance**

-Keep in mind that observing elements takes up memory and CPU, that’s why it’s important to stop observing them as soon as we don’t need to.
+<p style='color:green'>Keep in mind that observing elements takes up memory and CPU, that’s why it’s important to stop observing them as soon as we don’t need to.

 We have a couple of methods on the IntersectionObserver instance:

 unobserve: Stops observing an element.
-disconnect: Stops observing all elements.
+disconnect: Stops observing all elements.</p>

 <br>